ISU-HPC/bamm-groopm-checkm/README.md

 # bamm-groopm-checkm
-Singualrity recipe for BamM, GroopM and CheckM on Conda
+Singualrity recipe for BamM, GroopM, CheckM and RefineM on Conda